-How to accessorize your (Product) Red iPhone 7
+How to accessorize your (PRODUCT)RED iPhone 7 and 8

 Anker Candy bar portable charger

-Simply connect your iPhone 7 to Anker's Candy bar portable charger, and your iPhone will start powering back up.
-The power-pack can charge up to two devices and can charge your iPhone 7 up to four times faster than a computer's USB port.
+Simply connect your iPhone to Anker's Candy bar portable charger, and it will start juicing up.
+The power-pack can charge up to two devices and can charge your iPhone up to four times faster than a computer's USB port.

 Though it is little, it is fierce: the Anker Candy bar charger is perfect for carrying around day-to-day at just 4.2 ounces!

-The darker hue of red doesn't match the (Product) Red iPhone 7 perfectly, but if you think it will clash too much, you can pick it up in white or black instead.
+The darker hue of red doesn't quite match the (PRODUCT)RED iPhone perfectly, but if you think it will clash too much, you can pick it up in white or black instead.

 Anker PowerLine Lightning cable

-Why charge your (Product) Red iPhone 7 with a boring white colored cable when you could be charging it with the Anker PowerLine Lightning cable and live in a red-colored paradise.
+Why charge your (PRODUCT)RED iPhone with a boring white colored cable when you could be charging it with the $10 Anker PowerLine Lightning cable and live in a red-colored paradise.

 This Apple MFi certified cable is another perfect way to keep the red theme alive.
 With an extra layer of protection around the internal wires, the Anker PowerLine Lightning cable won't wear out.
 Plus, it's even got reinforced stress points that have been bend-tested over 5000 times, meaning the cable won't get damaged and leave you high and dry without power.